Built-ins

 If you want your own code or function to cause a recoverable error, follow the convention

-of setting the err
+of setting the err variable to true and the

-variable to a message describing the error in the error case.
+errmsg variable to a message describing the error in the error case.
 In the

-non-error case, make sure to set the err
+non-error case, make sure to set the err variable to false.

 #String